wwlapaki310/Slidevs-on-Vercel/README.md

-# My Slidev Presentations
+# Slidevs-on-Vercel

+📚 **Write slides in Markdown.
+Host them on the Web.
+All from one Git repo.**

-🎪 **A system for managing multiple Slidev presentations in one repository**
+Manage and publish multiple Slidev presentations with Vercel —
+auto-deployed, shareable, and beautifully simple.

 This project demonstrates how to efficiently manage multiple [Slidev](https://sli.dev/) presentations within a single repository using pnpm workspace and automated deployment with Vercel.